 What Will you Learn in the Online MA in Public Policy – Middle East Affairs?

 As a student studying in the MA in Public Policy – Middle East Affairs degree program, you will dive deep into the political and ideological landscape of the Middle East as well as explore its impact on global and American policy.
 Courses will teach you to analyze the legal, political, legislative, and judicial systems that exist in the Middle East as you are introduced to their laws and policies.
 Through collaboration and discussion with professors and peers, you will expand your knowledge as you learn new materials and begin to understand Public Policy matters in the Middle East.

-Highlights of Our Online Masters in Public Policy
+Highlights of Our Online Master of Public Policy

-- By earning your Master’s in Public Policy from a nonprofit university whose online programs ranked in the top five of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, you will be set apart from others in the field.
+- By earning your Master of Public Policy from a nonprofit university whose online programs ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, you will be set apart from others in the field.

-- The MA in Public Policy Middle East Online degree is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+- The MA in Public Policy – Middle East Affairs Online degree is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - 100% online

 - Up to 50% of the program hours may be transferred in from previous coursework